sirkingbinx/BinxModManager/README.md

 - **Gorilla Tag / Path**: The current path the game is using.

 ### Appearance
-- **Appearance / Display Name**: Replaces `PygmyModManager` in the titlebar, about page, and most other places it shows up.
+- **Appearance / Display Name**: Replaces `BinxModManager` in the titlebar, about page, and most other places it shows up.

 ## List Creation Guide
 Here is a base for a bunch of mods.
 Pygmy requires all of these, see the next example for optional items you can add.